CHC33021 Certificate III in Individual Support (Ageing and Disability)

 *** All units require students to demonstrate that they have gained competence from on-the job training (Supervised Field Placement).

-*** Students must ensure they can obtain a National Police Clearance.
+*** Students must ensure they can obtain a National Police Clearance and a NDIS Clearance.
 This is not provided as part of the course and is the responsibility of the student.
 Students may also be required to provide a medical clearance at their own expense.

 *** For students who are undertaking Supervised Field Placement and they are pregnant, we require a letter from their General Practitioner stating it is safe for them to continue with the Supervised Field Placement.